A beautiful, ancient fishing village perched on a narrow peninsula above the glistening Black Sea.

-Peak season is mid June to late August.
-We can recommend the shoulder seasons of early June or late August/ September when it is less busy and rates are cheaper again.
+Peak season is mid-June to late August.
+We can recommend the shoulder seasons of early June or late August/ September when it is less busy, and rates are cheaper again.

 Getting To Sozopol

 There is an International Airport at Burgas.
 Taxis from the Airport to Sozopol will take approx. 30 mins.
-Expect fares of between 30 and 50 Lev depending on time of travel.
+Expect fares of between 30 and 50 Lev depending on the time of travel.

 Buses leave hourly from the central rail station in Burgas every day and will take around 40 minutes.
 Expect ~2.50 Lev pp.

 Buses run regularly from Sofia direct to Sozopol for ~30 Lev and trains from Sofia to Burgas.
 Expect travel times of around 6 hours.

 There are also some bus companies offering a route from Istanbul, Turkey to Sozopol and Burgas.